Yorkshire County Cricket Club: 1863–1882

-Yorkshire played their inaugural first-class match against Surrey at The Oval on 4, 5 and 6 June 1863.
+Yorkshire played their inaugural first-class cricket match against Surrey at The Oval on 4, 5 and 6 June 1863.
 Surrey scored 315 runs, to which Yorkshire replied with 257.
 Surrey were bowled out for 60 before the match was drawn.
 The team recorded their first win in the following match against the strong Nottinghamshire team and although they lost the return match, won two and lost only one of the four matches played in their first season.
 In 1864, the team won two and lost four of seven matches.

 In 1865, the club and players became involved in a dispute.
 Five players – Roger Iddison, George Anderson, George Atkinson, Joseph Rowbotham and Ned Stephenson – refused to play against Surrey.
 This concerned a controversy that arose in 1862 when Iddison and Anderson played for an All-England team against Surrey at The Oval and the Kent bowler Edgar Willsher was repeatedly no-balled for using an overarm action by an umpire whom, they claimed, had been appointed by Surrey specifically for that purpose.
 Anderson stated in 1865 that he "would not play against those who have combined to sweep us from the cricket field altogether if they could".

 The dispute was about a point of principle and centred on the right of bowlers to use an overarm action, which had been legalised ahead of the 1864 season.
 Consequently, with several important players missing, Yorkshire did not win a game in 1865 and were forced to cancel some matches for the 1866 season.
 The Yorkshire Committee and the players came to an understanding in early 1867 after the players apologised, but Anderson never represented the county again.

 With the player dispute resolved, Yorkshire won all seven of their matches in 1867, defeating Surrey, Lancashire and Cambridgeshire.
 As a result, the sporting press proclaimed Yorkshire to be the "Champion County" for the first time.
 The following year, John Thewlis scored the first century for Yorkshire in first-class cricket, against Surrey at The Oval; in 1869, Joseph Rowbotham became the first man to score two centuries in a season for Yorkshire.
 Yorkshire won four games in both 1868 and 1869; one sports publication regarded Yorkshire as equal champions in the latter year.
 The team won six out of seven in 1870 to be acclaimed as Champion County again.
 Much of Yorkshire's success in these years came from the bowling combination of George Freeman and Tom Emmett.